rumca-js/sdl-Keyboard-Master/README.md

 ## Scenes

 The game is divided into several 'scenes'.
-Each one follows abstract class representign scene interface.
+Each one follows abstract class representing scene interface.

 Each scene provides a method for drawing items in it.
 Each scene can have different background, music.